The Emerald Street Literary Festival 2017: the line-up

 Richard Skinner is the Director of the Fiction Programme at Faber Academy.
 This workshop gives you the chance to sample one of Richard’s highly respected courses.

-Emerald Street Presents: Daisy Johnson
+SOLD OUT Emerald Street Presents: Daisy Johnson

 Daisy Johnson published Emerald Street’s favourite short story collection of last year.
 She reads from Fen and talks to our editor Anna Fielding about myths, magic and being a girl in a small town.